avaira77/pq-ietf-usecase/draft-vaira-pquip-pqc-use-cases.md

 # Use cases collection {#sec-usecases}

+EDNOTE9: The collection of use cases requires further edit.

 This section is the core of this document.
 For each use case, we present a concise overview of the use case and a list of potential migration strategies.
 For each migration strategy, we highlight the advantages and disadvantages that stem from considering real-world deployment scenarios.

 ## Industrial communication protocols (that rely on IETF RFCs)